Colorado Medical Malpractice Caps: Are Damages Capped?

 Recovering compensation from a malpractice case where a patient is injured or harmed due to a medical provider’s wrongdoing may be complex.
 With varying caps applied to certain medical malpractice situations in Colorado, hiring a specialized attorney may help ensure you are not accepting a claim less than what you deserve.
 An attorney advocates for patients’ rights and compensation recovery after suffering the adverse effects and life changes surrounding malpractice.

-You may put your best foot forward when filing a claim with an attorney that understands Colorado’s personal injury laws, medical malpractice caps, and exceptions in cases of non-economic or economic damages.
+You may put your best foot forward when filing a claim with an attorney who understands Colorado’s personal injury laws, medical malpractice caps, and exceptions in cases of non-economic or economic damages.
 To consult an experienced attorney at Mintz Law Firm, complete a contact form or call us at (303) 462-2999 to speak with someone at our Lakewood office.

 Find Out if We Can Help